Krinkle/timotijhof.net/_posts/2014-10-03-phantomjs-for-ci.md

 -------

-**Update (September 2018)**: If you found this interesting, you might also enjoy _[Creative Selection](http://creativeselection.io/)_ by Ken Kocienda.
-This book details the origin story of Apple Safari and iPhone from the engineer that worked on these projects at Apple.
+**Update (September 2018)**: I recently read _[Creative Selection](http://creativeselection.io/)_ by Ken Kocienda.
+This book details the origin story of Safari and iPhone, told by the engineer that worked on these projects at Apple.